Mohammed M. Hafez, Ph.D.

 Mohammed M. Hafez, “Apologia for Suicide: Martyrdom in Contemporary Jihadist Discourse,” in Margo Kitts, ed.
 Martyrdom and Self-Sacrifice: Religious Perspectives on Suicide (New York: Oxford University Press, 2018): 126-139.

 Emily Gade, Mohammed M. Hafez, and Michael Gabbay, “Fratricide in Rebel Movements: A Network Analysis of Syrian Militant Infighting,” Journal of Peace Research (Forthcoming.
 Accepted for publication in June 2018).

-Emily Gade, Michael Gabbay, Mohammed M. Hafez, and Zane Kelly, “Networks of Cooperation: Rebel Alliances in Fragmented Civil Wars,” Journal of Conflict Resolution (Received a revise and resubmit in March 2018 and resubmitted the revised manuscript in June 2018.
-Decision is still pending.).
+Emily Gade, Michael Gabbay, Mohammed M. Hafez, and Zane Kelly, “Networks of Cooperation: Rebel Alliances in Fragmented Civil Wars,” Journal of Conflict Resolution (Forthcoming.
+Accepted for publication in November 2018).

 Mohammed M. Hafez, “Fratricidal Rebels: Ideological Extremity and Warring Factionalism in Civil Wars,” Terrorism and Political Violence (2017): 1–26.

 Sean C. Reynolds and Mohammed M. Hafez, “Social Network Analysis of German Foreign Fighters in Syria and Iraq,” Terrorism and Political Violence (2017): 1–26.